uw-dims/dims-tp/source/testidentification.rst

 assert the correctness of the Tupelo store when a disk upload is interrupted by both a client failure and a network failure.

+.. todo:: Fill in SR reference (then remove this todo)

-1. Test Levels: integration, system
+#.
+Test Levels: integration, system

-2. Test classes: expected state
+#.
+Test classes: expected state

-3. Qualification Method: Demonstration, inspection
+#.
+Qualification Method: Demonstration, inspection

-4. Contract Reference: C3.1.2.c.3
+#.
+SR reference: [was Contract Reference: C3.1.2.c.3]

-5. Type of Data Recorded: Summary of Tupelo store contents before and after a whole disk upload operation interrupted by a client or network failure.
+#.
+Type of Data Recorded: Summary of Tupelo store contents before and
+   after a whole disk upload operation interrupted by a client or network failure.